WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 Voiced by: Frankie Green

 - Ambiguous Situation: How exactly he stopped being Dr. Habit's assistant isn't clear - if you shake your head "no" when Wallus asks you for a favor (while under the impression he's speaking to Kamal) he'll claim that he and Kamal quit together, but if you refuse Kamal's offer to tell you about the incident with Martha, he himself will say that Habit fired him.
 His feelings toward Dr. Habit himself are also hard to make sense of, since he seems to cycle between scorn, pity, and some semblance of genuine affection all within the same conversation (i.e. calling him a "big softie" only a few lines after saying he's unhinged.)
-Considering he was there for at least the last year or so of Dr. Habit's downward spiral, this is probably intentional.
+Considering he was Dr. Habit's assistant since day one of the Habitat, and it's implied they were close before Habit really started to lose it, this is probably intentional.

 - Deadpan Snarker: Not often, but his humor can get pretty dry when talking about any of the other Habiticians.Kamal (when shown Tim Tam's photo): I can assure you, little pal, that if you ever wake up with one less tooth than normal...
 You can probably trace it back to this one.